Toe walking in children

 Preparing for an appointment

-You'll probably first bring your concerns to the attention of your family doctor or pediatrician.
-He or she may refer you to a doctor specializing in nerve function (neurologist) or orthopedic surgery.
+You'll probably first bring your concerns to the attention of your primary care provider — family doctor, nurse practitioner, physician assistant or pediatrician.
+He or she might refer you to a doctor specializing in nerve function (neurologist) or orthopedic surgery.

 What you can do

-Before your appointment, you may want to write a list of questions for the doctor, including:
+Before your appointment, you might want to write a list of questions for the doctor, including:

 - What could be causing toe walking in my child?